Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * Edit `.pipelines/policy.yml`
 * Navigate to the `BuiltInPolicyJob` Job definition
 * Navigate to the `Assign Policy Set` Step definition
-* Remove the policy assignment from the `deployTemplates` array parameter
+* Remove the policy set assignment from the `deployTemplates` array parameter

 > Automation does not remove an existing policy set assignment.
-Removing the policy set assignment from the Azure DevOps pipeline ensures that the policy assignment is no longer created.
+Removing the policy set assignment from the Azure DevOps pipeline ensures that it's no longer created.
 Any existing policy set assignments must be deleted manually.

 #### **Step 2: Remove built-in policy set assignment's IAM assignments**